Mitch Green

 Mitch Green (born January 13, 1957) is an American former professional boxer who competed from 1980 to 2005.
-He is best known for having gone the distance with Mike Tyson in 1986, who was undefeated at the time.
+He is best known for being the second man to have gone the distance with Mike Tyson in 1986, who was undefeated at the time.
 Two years later, in 1988, Green ended up fighting Tyson again in a notorious street brawl.
 A toothpick dangling between his lips became his trademark at any public appearance.

 Early years

-Green grew up in the Bronx on 175th St. between Anthony and Clay Aves.
+Green grew up in Mt.
+Hope, Bronx, a smaller neighborhood in Tremont, Bronx on 175th St. between Anthony and Clay Aves.
 "I was shot twice when I was 17.
 But it had to have been the will of God that I wasn't hurt" said Green.
 The first time Green was shot, it was with a .22 magnum.
 The bullet passed through his right wrist, but the slug missed arteries, bones and nerves and Green was fighting again a few weeks later.
 The second time he sustained a graze wound, when a slug slashed the right side of his head, leaving a short, puffy scar.
 Ironically, it was the gunfights that led Green to less lethal boxing.
 Later he moved to Jamaica, Queens, where he reportedly quarreled with another Jamaica resident and talented amateur boxer Carl Williams.

 Green attended DeWitt Clinton High School while employed as a security guard.